TudorOrban/Angust/crates/angust_macros/README.md

 Angust is a Rust GUI framework designed to bridge the gap between the safety and performance of Rust and the simplicity and scalability of web development.
 It provides an Angular-style API to develop dynamic UI applications, through reusable Components and associated HTML templates.

-This crate contains the CLI tool for Angust.
-See also the [core crate](https://crates.io/crates/angust) and the [Angust Macros](https://crates.io/crates/angust_macros).
+This crate contains the procedural macro needed for Angust.
+See also the [core crate](https://crates.io/crates/angust) and the [Angust CLI tool](https://crates.io/crates/angust_cli).

 ### Status